Deploying MkDocs with Material theme to Netlify

 # runtime.txt # don't specify a patch version, such as 3.7.6 3.7

 # netlify.toml [build] command = "mkdocs build" publish = "site"

 If you don't specify the Python version, Netlify tries to use Python 2.7, which causes errors and the build fails.

 Now you can deploy as usual.
 Your process may vary depending on your setup, but I usually use a basic continuous deployment pipeline:

 - Push your changes to your remote repo (GitHub / GitLab / Bitbucket) and merge to master, or your deployment branch.

-- In Netlify, select New site from Git and walk through the process of linking your remote repo to Netlify.
+- In Netlify, select New site from Git and walk through the process to deploy with git.